-We have audited the financial statements of the Broome County Land Bank Corporation (the Corporation), as of and for the years ended December 31, 2021 and 2020, and the related notes to financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Broome County Land Bank Corporation (the Corporation) (a blended component unit of the County of Broome, New York), as of and for the years ended December 31, 2022 and 2021, and the related notes to financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Corporation, as of December 31, 2021 and 2020, and the respective changes in financial position, and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Corporation, as of December 31, 2022 and 2021, and the respective changes in financial position and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.